Five fun things you can get up to this weekend across Northern Ireland

-What's happening in Northern Ireland this weekend?
-From the Belfast Arts Festival to Spooky Walking Tours
+5 things to do in Northern Ireland this weekend - From the Belfast Arts Festival to Spooky Walking Tours

 There's something for everyone in Northern Ireland this weekend.